Cornwall Colts: 2008 Royal Bank Cup

 In fall 2005, the City of Cornwall and the Cornwall Colts were awarded Canada's most prestigious Junior A hockey tournament for 2008.
-The runner-up for the tournament were the Pembroke Lumber Kings.
-For the 2007-08 season, the Cornwall Colts shifted over to the Cornwall Civic Complex and left the Si Miller Arena for good.
+The runner-up for the tournament were their long-time rival Pembroke Lumber Kings.
+For the 2007–08 season, the Cornwall Colts shifted over to the Cornwall Civic Complex and left the Si Miller Arena for good.
 The Colts now had the biggest arena in the league, despite that attendance figures were surprisingly low.
-The Colts finished 6th and lost the quarter-finals.
+The Colts finished 6th place in the CCHL and lost the quarter-finals.
 The Colts rested for several weeks and entered the tournament with expectations of winning the Royal Bank Cup.
-But, a 7-0 loss to the Humboldt Broncos of the SJHL in the opening contest wasn't the start they were looking for.
+But, a 7–0 loss to the Humboldt Broncos of the Saskatchewan Junior Hockey League in the opening contest wasn't the start they were looking for.
 The Colts managed to win the next two games against the Oakville Blades (5-4) and Weeks Crushers (6-1), but lost in the semi-finals to the eventual champion Humboldt Broncos.

-The Colts did very well.
-Captain Darcy Findlay received the RBC most valuable player award for the tournament.
+Captain Darcy Findlay received the MVP award for the tournament.

-Cornwall Civic Complex
+Arenas

-The Cornwall Civic Complex became the permanent home for the Cornwall Colts in 2007.
-Before, the Colts played their games at the now-demolished SI Miller Arena.
-The Cornwall Colts played their games at the Cornwall Civic Complex since 1992, but moved into the SI Miller in 1997.
-The Cornwall Civic Complex was used to host the 2003 and 2015 Fred Page Cup tournaments.
+The Ed Lumley Arena inside the Cornwall Civic Complex became the permanent home for the Cornwall Colts in 2007.
+It has a seating capacity of 5,800 people, making it the largest rink in the league.
+Before, the Colts played their home games at the now-demolished Si Miller Arena.
+The Cornwall Colts played their games at the Ed Lumley Arena since 1992, but moved into the Si Miller in 1997.
+The Ed Lumley Arena was used to host the 2003 and 2015 Fred Page Cup tournaments.
+In the fall of 2025, Colts' home games were played at the Benson Centre during renovations of the Ed Lumley Arena.